The complete and unadulterated guide to sex in the Netherlands

 The red light district is synonymous with sex in the Netherlands, right?
 Image: Depositphotos

-In these places, there are strong police presences, dedicated and private car spots to do the deed, and sexual health clinics provided for the workers.
-It’s all part of making sure sex work is not just legal, but safe.
+In these places, there are strong police presences, dedicated and private car spots to do the deed and sexual health clinics provided for the workers.
+It’s all part of making sure sex work is not just legal but safe.

 That being said, cases of abuse do still happen.
 Also, prostitution isn’t completely decriminalised.
 Unregistered sex workers are illegal, and human trafficking is also of grave concern, as well as links with criminal organisations.

-Women from foreign countries are enticed to come to the Netherlands on the promise of working in restaurants or other service jobs.
 Many find themselves forced into sex work, usually threatened with violence.
 Estimates per year of victims of these situations range from 1,000 to 7,000.

 Red Light District in Amsterdam.
 Red boxes with curtains and wet rainy Cobbles on the street.
 Place of pleasures.